CorneliusNgure/alx-system_engineering-devops/0x15-api/README.md

     * Requirements:
         * You must use urlib or requests module
-        * The script must accept an interger as a parameter, which the employee ID.
+        * The script must accept an interger as a parameter, which is the employee ID.
         * The script must display on the standard output the employee TODO list progress.

 ### Task 1: